All Episodes

 Hey, good afternoon.

-So this economic policy is going to be good for America, and the reason why I know that is because Paul Ryan's for it and Elizabeth Warren is against it.
+And the reason why I know that is because Paul Ryan's for it, and Elizabeth Warren is against it.

 And here's what I don't get.

-Whenever Paul Ryan's going after leftists in America and left his policies, we're all for him, we consider him a brilliant policy wonk, economic wonk.
+Whenever Paul Ryan's going after leftists in America and leftist policies, we're all for him.

-But the second that Barack Obama gets something right, and Paul Ryan, who's not playing politics, he goes ahead and says, you know what, this is right, then everybody bails on Paul Ryan.
+But the second that Barack Obama gets something right and Paul Ryan, who's not playing politics, he goes ahead and says, you know what, this is right, then everybody bails on Paul Ryan.

 So why do you think it's right?